justicenyaga/justicenyaga/README.md

 - 💥 Interests in Go, Assembly, Kernel Development & Linux programming.

-- 📆 Familiar with Azure, AWS, DigitalOcean & Heroku cloud😏
+- 📆 Familiar with Azure, DigitalOcean, AWS & Heroku cloud😏

 - ✨ Other details are at [my linkedIn profile](https://linkedIn.com/in/justice-nyaga)

-- 🔭 I’m currently working on Django, React & React Native projects.
+- 🔭 I’m currently working on Django, Node.js, React & React Native projects.

 - 👨‍💻 All of my projects are available at [https://github.com/justicenyaga](https://github.com/justicenyaga)

 - 🗣️ I speak English and Swahili.

 - 📫 How to reach me **justiceevansmwema@gmail.com**

 </div>